A "Robin Hood" ad from the November 17, 1922 issue

 full size view

-Note there that Sid Grauman's "1918 Review" was
+Silent Film Still Archive.
+Note that Grauman's "1918 Review"

 The inside of the program.